agentflows/agentflows.github.io/visualization/example_1/example.md

 **Additional Insights**
 - The consistent results from both tools reinforce the accuracy of the analysis.
 - The arrangement of the buckets and baseballs is clear and well-organized, aiding in accurate detection.

+### Final Answer

+The image shows four blue buckets, each containing five baseballs.
+Therefore, **there are a total of 20 baseballs.**